24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Paul Revere House

-Five minutes southeast of the church by foot, Paul Revere House is one of Boston’s must-see historical sites.
+Five minutes southeast of the church by foot is Paul Revere House, which, for us, is one of Boston’s must-see historical sites.
 The Colonial-era home served as Paul Revere’s main residence from 1770 to 1800.
+(Yes, that’s both before and after his historic Midnight Ride!)

 Paul Revere House

-History buffs should drop in for a quick tour of the house.
-The guided tours enlighten of 18th-century life in New England and Revere’s renowned ride.
-You’ll also spot several interesting artifacts leftover from Revere’s business ventures.
+If you’re a history buff, you must drop in for a tour of the Paul Revere House.
+The guided tours illuminate 18th-century life in New England and Revere’s renowned ride.
+You’ll also spot several interesting artifacts left over from Revere’s business ventures.

 Fuel up at Quincy Market in Faneuil Hall Marketplace

-From Paul Revere House, follow North Street southwards, crossing over the Rose Kennedy Greenway.
-In less than 10 minutes, you’ll unearth the next stop on your 24-hour Boston trip, Faneuil Hall Marketplace.
+From the Paul Revere House, let’s follow North Street southwards, crossing over the Rose Kennedy Greenway.
+In less than 10 minutes, we’ll unearth the next stop on our 24-hour Boston trip, Faneuil Hall Marketplace.

 Quincy Market

 While exploring Faneuil Hall Marketplace, save time to savor a delicious meal at Quincy Market.
-Sitting behind the meeting hall, Quincy Marketplace features dozens of restaurants & food vendors.
+Sitting behind the meeting hall, Quincy Marketplace features dozens of restaurants and food vendors.
+We love wandering around this busy spot whenever we’re visiting Boston!

 Start your search in the Quincy Market Food Colonnade.
-The section is home to many of the marketplace’s most popular kiosks.
-Seek out New England favorites like clam chowder or lobster rolls to get the full Boston experience.
+In this section of Quincy Market, we’ve found many of the marketplace’s most popular kiosks.
+We’d recommend seeking out New England favorites like clam chowder or lobster rolls to get the full Boston experience.

 After fuelling up, spend some time exploring the rest of the marketplace.
 Both the North Market and South Market buildings feature an eclectic assemblage of shops.
-You can shop for everything from souvenirs & decor to fashion accessories & luggage.
+Walking through the stalls here, we were able to shop for everything from souvenirs and decor to fashion accessories and luggage.

 Faneuil Hall

 History buffs will also want to carve a few minutes for Faneuil Hall itself.
 Crawl up to the second floor to check out The Great Hall.
-The historic meeting hall is full of interesting artifacts dating back to Independence.
+In this historic meeting hall, we saw several interesting artifacts dating back to Independence, including paintings and sculptures of several Founding Fathers.

-Be sure to explore around the marketplace, too.
+We always love exploring around the marketplace, too.
 The squares around Quincy Market and Faneuil Hall are hotspots for world-class street performers.
-You might catch anything from sword jugglers to contortionists to escape artists!
+On our visits, we’ve spotted everything from sword jugglers to contortionists to escape artists!

-Once you’ve delved into Faneuil Hall, detour north into Boston’s historic Market District.
-Dating back to the 19th century, the area is one of the city’s most photogenic spots.
+Once you’re done digging into Faneuil Hall, detour north into Boston’s historic Market District.
+Dating back to the 19th century, this area is, in our experience, one of the city’s most photogenic spots.

-Wander the cobblestone streets to bask in the handsome 18th- and 19th-century architecture.
-It’s a compelling contrast to the gleaming modern skyscrapers in the Financial District just a few blocks south.
+On our first visit, we loved wandering the cobblestone streets to bask in the handsome 18th- and 19th-century architecture.
+It’s such a compelling contrast to the gleaming modern skyscrapers in the Financial District just a few blocks south!

 Market District

 Built up a thirst?
 Stop in for a pint at The Bell In Hand Tavern on Union Street.
-Opened in 1795, the pub is dubbed as the oldest public house in the United States.
+Opened in 1795, the pub is dubbed the oldest public house in the United States.
+Although we’ll admit it’s a little kitschy and touristy, we still thought grabbing a pint here was a cool experience to check off the list!

-One of America’s oldest restaurants, Union Oyster House, is also in the area.
-If you didn’t get your seafood at Quincy Market, stop in for a bowl of divine clam chowder or a lobster roll.
+We also spotted one of America’s oldest restaurants, Union Oyster House, in the area.
+If you didn’t get your seafood fix at Quincy Market, stop in for a bowl of divine clam chowder or a lobster roll.

 Step into colonial history at Old South Meeting House

-From Market District, venture south again along the Freedom Trail.
-In less than a 10-minute walk, you’ll land at the Old South Meeting House.
+From Market District, let’s venture south again along the Freedom Trail.
+In less than a 10-minute walk, we’ll land at the Old South Meeting House.
 Built in 1729, this National Historic Landmark was the largest building in Boston in colonial times.

-Old South set the stage for many of the protests that led to independence for the colonies.
+On our visit, we learned that the Old South Meeting House set the stage for many of the protests that led to independence for the colonies.
 The meeting hall was even the site where the Sons of Liberty organized the infamous Boston Tea Party.

 Old South Meeting House